CRefice/oxide/README.md

 Note that there's no need to use a `return` keyword: just like loops (and every other "statement" in Oxide) functions evaluate to the last expression they execute.

 (Unfortunately, for now you also _can't_ use the `return` keyword to exit early from a function.
 This will be fixed in a future release.)

+Note that functions are values just like any other, meaning they can themselves be passed to other functions (yay for functional programming!)